adictgroup/flutter_update_checker/README.md

 | Google Play                    | (Only if installed from Google Play)* |   |
 | RuStore                        | ✅                | ✅  |

+> [!IMPORTANT]
-*Note: Google Play update checks cannot be tested locally.
+> Google Play update checks cannot be tested locally.
 You must install the app via Google Play.
 Refer to the [official documentation](https://developer.android.com/guide/playcore/in-app-updates/test) for in-app updates.

 ## Requirements